spinicist/riesling/docs/data.rst

 RIESLING uses `HDF5 <https://www.hdfgroup.org/solutions/hdf5>`_ to store input, intermediate and output data.
 A command is provided to convert the ``.h5`` format to NiFTI (``.nii``).

-RIESLING mandates that the non-cartesian data is stored in "spokes", which could equally be called frames or traces.
-Here we will treat the data as being stored in `S` spokes, with `N` data-points per spoke, and `C` k-space channels.
-In RIESLING a "frame" is a collection of spokes that should be reconstructed together - e.g. from a particular echo or position in the cardiac cycle.
+RIESLING mandates that the non-cartesian data is stored in "traces", which could equally be called frames or traces.
+Here we will treat the data as being stored in `S` traces, with `N` data-points per spoke, and `C` k-space channels.
+In RIESLING a "frame" is a collection of traces that should be reconstructed together - e.g. from a particular echo or position in the cardiac cycle.

 **Important** HDF5 uses a row-major convention, if your software is column major (RIESLING is internally) then the order of the dimensions given below should be reversed.